 Gum Disease (Periodontal Disease)

-At Lonsdale Dental Centre we specialise in treating gum disease and have an in-house Specialist Periodontist (gum specialist), Dr Pedja Pavlovic, who has been treating gum disease for over 20 years.
+At Lonsdale Dental Centre we specialise in treating gum disease and have in-house Specialist Periodontists (gum specialists), Dr Pedja Pavlovic, Dr Divya Patel and Dr Federico Moreno.

 Gum disease or gingivitis means, quite literally inflammation of the gingivae or gums.
 Gum problems occur when there is inflammation or infection of the support tissues of the teeth.